SpencerCDixon/Gosu-Tutorial/readme.md

 For more help getting Gosu Installed you can visit the [homepage.](http://www.libgosu.org/)

-When I initially installed Gosu I had all sorts of errors.
-If that happens don't freak out too much.
+Initially installing Gosu I had all sorts of errors.
+If that happens don't freak.
 Most likely it's because Gosu is a little bit old and was made for an older version of ruby (1.8, 1.9).
 Even with the errors it still works fine on my computer when running ruby 2.0.